wickljas/PES_Board/docs/markdown/build_mbed_linux.md

 ## Set up the Mbed Tools

-Make sure you have a file '.mbed' in the root of your project with the following content:
+Make sure you have a file '.mbed' in the root of your project with the following content

 ```
 ROOT=.